 Making good diagrams is a design challenge in itself.
 One common mistake is to take a picture of your experiment and superimpose numbers/labels over the picture to identify components.
 This is usually none optimal.
 There is an old saying, “A picture is worth a thousand words.”
 I counter that with “Nine hundred of which are irrelevant.”
 The Google Maps approach to have a layer with just the streets, then another layer to add in the satellite view, is likely the best.
 For your reports, I recommend having a diagram/schematic view that is accompanied by an actual picture in a similar orientation as your schematic so your reader can quickly go from one to the other.

 Our library has a copy of the ANSI/ISA 2009 Instrumentation Symbols and Identification standard.
 A briefer version is available on the P&ID Wikipedia page.
 Whatever organization you end up working for is likely to have their own in-house standard protocol for P&ID that you’ll have to follow.
 There are several software programs, including Inventor, that will automatically make a P&ID for you.
 In general a P&ID will have the following features: A) Key piping connections and instrument locations/details, and B) Critical safety, control, and shutdown schemes.
 You should also have a narrative that walks us through the visuals to make sure that we don’t miss the key features/points/takeaways.
 How you accomplish this is up to you.
-Some students have done incredible work using the WSU free access to Microsoft Visio.
+Some students have done incredible work using Microsoft Visio.
 Here are a few of the very best examples I’ve seen from over the years:

 So as you can see, this could take some time to do very well.
 But once you’ve got a visual like this, it serves as a key feature in your reports, actual experimental info, and presentation.
 I’ve witnessed visuals like this drop jaws — that’s a lot of political capital in your favor if you can do it to your boss.